MRCIEU/assertion_extraction/README.md

 The pipeline is divided into three main stages:

 1. **Finding Detection** – Identify which sentences in an abstract contain scientific findings.
-2. **Completion / Resolution** – Convert finding sentences into standalone factual statements.
+2. **Completion and Resolution** – Convert finding sentences into standalone factual statements.
 3. **Assertion Extraction** – Convert standalone statements into structured triples: (subject, predicate, object), with optional conditions.

 ---